InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 #### Verbs

 * **GET**: (optional) Gets a list of orders that match the specified filter criteria.
-The user may use OData expressions with the following Order properties:
+The user may use expressions with the following Order properties:
     * accountid
     * publisherid
     * orderstatus